TechLabs-Aachen-e-V/WiSe20_Team_10_Main/reports/report.md

 ---

-### Potential in application / Usefulness

- The Draft Phase has a huge importance in the League of Legends Esports Arena and given the masive number of audience who tune in to tournament games,one possibility would be is to create a frontend that displays the predictions by inputing in the champions played on both the teams.

-Furthermore, the App could be potentially useful to both pro-players and normal gamers alike by offering an insight into win-percent scenarios before and after the game.
-It could also help in analysing the Player Skill vs Draft gap between two teams for that particular game.

----
 ### Acknowledgements

 Our team mainly consists of beginners in machine learning and data science.
 The project gave us a playful opportunity to apply the skills that we learned through our courses.
 With the guidance of our mentor we were able to analyse and build up models on our data over the last three months.
 Overall, it was a fun topic to work on!

 ---

 **Code Base:** [Github repository](https://github.com/TechLabs-Aachen-e-V/WiSe20_Team_10_Main)